LukeMathWalker/pavex/docs/guide/routing/request_handlers.md

 You must take advantage of **dependency injection**.

-You must specificy the dependencies of your request handler as **input parameters** in its function signature.
+You must specify the dependencies of your request handler as **input parameters** in its function signature.
 Those inputs are going to be built and injected by the framework, according to the **constructors** you have registered.

 Check out the [dependency injection guide](../dependency_injection/index.md) for more details